-'Low-Level Concerns' will be addressed separately.
+'Low- Level Concerns' will be addressed separately.
 Concerns will be recorded in writing, including details, context in which the incident took place and any action taken.
-Records will be reviewed by the Headmaster and should a pattern of concern arise internal disciplinary procedures can be considered and / or a referral to the LADO made.
+Records will be reviewed by the Head of School and should a pattern of concern arise internal disciplinary procedures can be considered and / or a referral to the LADO made.